koush/docs.scrypted.app/installation.md

 <!--@include: ./parts/proxmox-tip.md-->

-Scrypted can be installed on a Proxmox VE pasting the following script on the Proxmox VE host.
+Scrypted can be installed on a Proxmox VE by pasting the following script on the Proxmox VE **host**.
 This script will download and restore a Scrypted container backup.
 The script prompts to pass through GPUs and Coral Edge TPUs.
 Hosts with Coral Edge TPUs must also install the driver using the steps below.

 ```sh
 cd /tmp